stevhook/codecademy/README.md

-<h1>codecademy-challenges</h1>
-As part of my learning I have been completing codecademy projects and challenges.
-The challenges are small applied exercises which have become more complex and now require me to do my work in my own IDE (rather than the web box offered).
-This is a repository of the code I've used to solve these challenges.
+<h1>Codecademy</h1>
+As part of my learning I have been completing codecademy courses.
+My progress can be seen on my <a href='https://www.codecademy.com/profiles/Stev1202'>Codecademy profile</a>.

+Various parts of the courses set challengesand as these have become more complex I have decided to store the solutions in this repository.

 <h2>Challenges</h2>
 <ul>